-- All posted materials must be stamped and dated for approval by Director of Student Engagement & Greek Life. - Only recognized student organizations, college departments and academic units can hang banners on the campus at select times of the year.
-This times include Welcome Week, Formal Rush & Recruitment, Homecoming, Greek Week, Accepted Student Weekend, and Spring Fest.
-Request for banners can be made but will be done a case by case basics. - Banners must clearly promote the activity or event publicized and the sponsoring university organization or department as its primary message. - The standard size of an exterior banner can only be a maximum of 4' x 20' on weather-proof vinyl with reinforced grommets in each corner. - The Office of Student Engagement & Greek Life and the Facilities Department has the right at any time to order removal of any banners it deems inappropriate or unapproved.
+- vii.
+Doors - viii.
+Street signs - ix.
+Poles - x.
+Trees - 4.
+Banners and Sidewalk Chalk - a.
+Sidewalk chalk displays must be approved for content and location. - b.
+Only recognized student organizations, college departments and academic units can hang banners on the campus at select times of the year.
+These times include Welcome Week, Formal Rush & Recruitment, Homecoming, Greek Week, Accepted Student Weekend, and Spring Fest.
+Request for banners can be made but will be done a case by case basics. - c.
+Banners must clearly promote the activity or event publicized and the sponsoring college organization or department as its primary message. - d.
+The standard size of an exterior banner can only be a maximum of 4' x 20' on weatherproof vinyl with reinforced grommets in each corner. - e.
+The Office of Student Engagement & Greek Life and the Facilities Department has the right at any time to order removal of any banners it deems inappropriate or unapproved.
 If these are not removed promptly, the Office of Student Engagement & Greek Life and/ or the Facilities Department will remove them without further notice and at the cost to the party that installed it.